mh-anwar/Symbar/README.md

 ![](https://github.com/mh-anwar/symbar/blob/main/images/icon_128.png)

 # SymbolBar

 A clone of CopyThat which focusses specifically on providing users with a toolbar (instead of a popup) to easily access symbols and accents.

+Currently the main branch is unstable and may contain bugs!

 ## To Be Added